footloosejava/KissCsv/README.md

 ## Why make another csv parser?

-Both `OpenCSV` and `SimpleCSV` had way too many features for me.
+Both `OpenCSV` and `SimpleCSV` had too many features for me.
 So I decided to make one that is compliant, faster and ... threadsafe.
 Along the way I fixed a few features:

 - In most csv data, whitepace outside of the quoted value is to be ignored. `OpenCSV` was missing the ability to trim whitespace after a closing quote and before the next separator.